Alicia Koplowitz

-Alicia Koplowitz y Romero de Juseu, 7th Marchioness of Bellavista, GE (born 12 September 1954) is a Spanish business magnate and noblewoman.
+Alicia Koplowitz y Romero de Juseu (born 12 September 1954) is a Spanish billionaire business magnate and former noblewoman who held the title of Marchioness of Bellavista until her distant cousin María Elena de Cárdenas gained the title after the Supreme Court of Spain ruled that Cárdenas had more rights to the title than Koplowitz.

 When her father died, she and her sister inherited Fomento de Construcciones y Contratas, S.A.
 (CYCSA), a company founded by her father.
 She then sold her part of the company to her sister and created one of the largest family offices in Europe, called Omega Capital.

 Early life and education

 Koplowitz was born in Madrid in 1954, the second and youngest daughter (after Esther, born in 1953) of Ernesto Koplowitz Sternberg, a Jewish businessman from Upper Silesia who settled down in Spain to escape the increasing German Nazi persecution in the early-1930s, and Esther Romero de Juseu y Armenteros, a Spanish aristocrat.
 (Alicia and Esther inherited their titles from their mother.
-Alicia is Marquesa de Bellavista and Marquesa del Real Socorro while Esther was Marquesa de Casa Peñalver, a title now inherited by one of her daughters.)
+Alicia was Marquesa de Bellavista and Marquesa del Real Socorro while Esther was Marquesa de Casa Peñalver, a title now inherited by one of her daughters.)
 Her parents married in 1950 in a Catholic ceremony.

-Her father first worked for the German electronics company AEG and then in 1952, borrowing funds from a German friend, purchased the construction company Construcciones y Reparaciones S.A. which he renamed Construcciones y Contratas S.A.
-(CYCSA).
+Her father first worked for the German electronics company AEG and then in 1952, borrowing funds from a German friend, purchased the construction company Construcciones y Reparaciones S. A. which he renamed Construcciones y Contratas S. A. (CYCSA).
 When Spain experienced a construction boom in the early 1960s, the company flourished.

 Koplowitz attended the Lycée Français and University Complutense of Madrid.